Yun Ju-tae: Career

 After attending Yonsei University, Yun signed for German club FSV Frankfurt in May 2011, making his professional debut in the 2011–12 season.
 He later played for SV Sandhausen and FC Seoul.
 He made his debut for FC Seoul on 19 March 2014, in their AFC Champions League match against Japanese club Sanfrecce Hiroshima.

-He joined Sangju Sangmu to serve his military duty after the 2016 season ends.
+He joined Sangju Sangmu to serve his military duty after the end of the 2016 season.

+On 31 January 2021, he joined Gyeongnam FC.

+On 21 March 2023, he joined Ansan Greeners.

+He returned to Gyeongnam for the 2024 season.